LeoVacher/LeoVacher.github.io/_pages/philo.md

 <img src="/images/gauge.png" alt="image" width="100%" height="auto">

 I would like to write a thesis on the interpretations of gauge theories and gauge interpretation of gravity and possible geometrisation of Yang-Mills theories rooted in differential geometry.
-Find here soon some of my first writings related to this topic!

 Here are some of my first writing related to this topic: